Tactical · Mistakes to avoid

 Follow-up emails

 Any self-respecting email marketing campaign should consider including a strategy of retaking contacts, through follow-up emails.
 Often, a cold first email may not achieve the expected result, but that doesn't mean we shouldn't insist.
-I already talked in more detail about this issue in a previous post, so I recommend you take a look at for more information.
+I already talked in more detail about this issue in a previous post, so I recommend you take a look for more information.

 A follow-up email should focus, in general terms, on three key points: